nuxt/scripts/README.md

 ## Registry

 The registry is a collection of third-party scripts with out-of-the-box composable and component integrations for Nuxt Scripts.

+Some registry scripts are stubs for external modules.
+When using these it will prompt to install the module for you.

 - [Cloudflare Turnstile](#cloudflare-turnstile) - Nuxt Turnstile
 - [Cloudflare Web Analytics](#cloudflare-web-analytics)